dryyrad/dryyrad/README.md

 ## NO!
-Stupid Radish Cannot Speak Anything!🤔
+Radish Cannot Speak Anything!🤔
 ### ***So...
 Talk to me in CODE!***
 -----------
-!!even cannot understand😄
+???: even cannot understand!!

 <!--
 **dryyrad/dryyrad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.